For the Giver, it’s “help.”

 Help is not helping, unless it’s requested.

-The eager Giver, seeing an assumed need, jumps in
+For example: The eager Giver, seeing an assumed need, jumps in

 —un-requested—to help,